The CHRISTMAS LECTURES are repeated in a number of countries across the world.

 Thanks to our partners the Yomiuri Shimbun, and to the invaluable help of the British Council Japan in preparing for our visit.
 The lectures are held in Tokyo and a regional city, with simultaneous translation.
 They are televised on BS Nippon Television.

 Thanks to the Singapore Science Centre, we are pleased that the lectures appear as the STAR Lecture in the Singapore Science Festival.
-Televised on Media Corp Channel 5.
+They are televised on Media Corp Channel 5.